Aphrahat: About "The Demonstrations"

 In Demonstrations 5, Aphrahat dealt with eschatology.
 Concerning the beasts of Daniel 7, he identified the first beast as Babylon; the second, Media and Persia; the third, Alexander's Macedonian empire.
 The four heads of the leopard were the four successors of Alexander.
 The fourth beast appeared to include both the Macedonian successors of Alexander and the Roman emperors.
 Its horns he applied to the Seleucid kings down to Antiochus, whom he identified as the Little Horn.

+A portion of ‘’Demonstration 11’’ is selected in the Liturgy of the Hours III, Lenten Season and Easter Season for Wednesday during the first week of Lent.
+The selection explains the theology of the ‘circumcision of the heart’ as the final covenant and inheritance of Christians.

 Translations

 The Demonstrations were originally composed in the Syriac language, but were quickly translated into other languages.
 The Armenian version, published by Antonelli in 1756 and containing only 19 homilies, circulated mistakenly under the name Jacob of Nisibis.
 Important versions in Georgian and Ge'ez exist.
 A few of the Demonstrations were translated into Arabic, but wrongly attributed to Ephrem the Syrian.